camellan/placesindicator/README.md

 A simple indicator, which gives fast access to the default folder and custom bookmarks a the File Manager.

-**Warning!
-For the correct operation of the application, you must install wingpanel-indicator-ayatana.**
+**If you use Elementary OS, you will need to install wingpanel-indicator-ayatana.**

 ![Screenshot](https://github.com/camellan/placeindicator/blob/master/data/images/placesindicator.png)